Other Than Honorable Discharge: Understanding Your VA Benefits Options

 Fortunately, if you have an OTH discharge, you may be eligible for certain benefits.
 Plus, you might be able to receive an upgraded discharge status.
 Here, we’ll explain what benefits you can get with an other-than-honorable discharge, and how to apply for an upgraded discharge type.

-What VA Benefits Can I Get With An Other-Than-Honorable Discharge?
+What Benefits Do I Get With An Other-Than-Honorable Discharge?

 The character of discharge determination process can take as long as a year.
 During this time, the VA will seek to determine whether your service was ‘honorable for VA purposes.’
 To reach their conclusion, they’ll assess evidence such as: